tari/taricorp.net/_posts/2017-02-23-image-optimization.md

 title: Quick and dirty web image optimization
 subtitle: An exercise in measurement
 layout: post
+tags:
+  - web
+  - png
+  - jpeg
+  - optipng
+  - jpegtran
+  - jupyter
+  - python
+  - science
+  - csv
 ---

-Given a large pile of images that nominally live on a [web server][cemetech], I want to make them smaller and more friendly to server to clients.
+Given a large pile of images that nominally live on a [web server][cemetech], I want to make them smaller and more friendly to serve to clients.
 This is hardly
 novel: for example, Google offer [detailed advice on reducing the size of images for the web][google-advice].
 I have mostly JPEG and PNG images, so, `jpegtran` and `optipng` are the tools of choice for bulk lossless compression.